Rosemont College 2023 logo with a transparent background. Rosemont College is a Forbes rated best online college, and a best Main Line college.

 Silhouette of a mosque at night under a crescent moon for Ramadan to represent how the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.

+In concert with Campus Ministry, the gallery recognizes this important time of reflection and faith.
 Ramadan begins at sundown on Tuesday, February 17th.
 The holiest month of the Islamic calendar, it is a sacred time when 1.5 billion Muslims worldwide fast, pray, reflect and engage in charity.
 They fast daily from dawn until sunset to purify their hearts, develop self discipline, and empathize with those in need.
 We wish the members of our community who observe Ramadan a blessed season.

 Students who are observing Ramadan can see Darrell, Tao, Chef or Lisa in the dining hall to make arrangements for their meals.
+Several students and faculty accepted Villanova’s invitation to join them for their Iftar on Thursday, February 19.

 Caryatids of the Erechtheion in Athens, Greece to represent how the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.

-Women’s History Month
+March: Women's History Month 2026

 Photo of St. Patrick's Cathedral in Dublin Ireland to represent how the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.